North Carolina Law Enforcement Accreditation

 Both Commissions approved recommended revisions to the 1st Edition NCLEA Standards Manual for law enforcement in August 2024.
 These changes specifically address Appendix B and 4 other standards that needed clarity based upon their intent.

 Accreditation through NCLEA is voluntary for law enforcement agencies in North Carolina, and there is no fee for participation.
-Agencies desiring to pursue accreditation through NCLEA are encouraged to review the Standards Manual and Program Guide in their entirety.
+Agencies desiring to pursue accreditation through NCLEA are encouraged to review the NCLEA Standards Manual and NCLEA Program Guide in their entirety.

-For additional Accreditation Manager information CLICK HERE.
+For additional ACCREDITATION MANAGER information CLICK HERE.

-If interested in becoming an NCLEA Assessor CLICK HERE.
+If interested in becoming an NCLEA ASSESSOR, CLICK HERE.

-NC PUBLIC SAFETY COMMUNICATIONS ACCREDITATION PROGRAM
+NC PUBLIC SAFETY COMMUNICATIONS ACCREDITATION PROGRAM (NCPSCAP) IS LIVE AND ACCEPTING APPLICATIONS!!!

 2026 NCLEAN CONFERENCE